 Germaine Greer, University of Cambridge, 1964

 Australian theorist, academic and journalist Germaine Greer is widely regarded as a major voice in feminism.
-Greer undertook doctoral studies on Shakespeare’s early comedies at the University of Cambridge in 1964.
+Greer undertook doctoral studies on Shakespeare’s early comedies at the University of Cambridge in 1964 on a Commonwealth Scholarship.

 Gael García Bernal, Royal Central School of Speech and Drama, University of London, 1990

 Mexican screen actor and filmmaker Gael García Bernal is perhaps best known for starring in Amores Perros and Y Tu Mamá También: two of the most popular Mexican films ever made.
 García Bernal rose to fame while he was studying at The Royal Central School of Speech and Drama, University of London, in the late 1990s.

 Fela Kuti, Trinity Laban Conservatoire of Music and Dance, London, 1958